 When your skin scars, it is due to a lack of collagen that rebuilds the portion of injured skin.
 If there is less collagen, the skin rebuilds with gaps, leading to pit-like scars.
 If there is excess collagen, the skin can over-form, leading to a raised bump of skin on the injured area.

 Note that reports on existing scarring are minimal, and most studies have been conducted on wounds.
-However, anecdotal evidence suggests that it can benefit acne scars, too.
+However, anecdotal evidence suggests that it is an effective acne treatment as well.

 6. Anti-Aging Properties